scra88le/taxonomySca88le/_posts/2019-7-14-Lepidoptera.md

 In the UK there are over 2,500 species of moths.
 Making it one of the more diverse fauna.
 UK macro moths comprise approximately 900 species which are divided into 19 different families.
 Microlepidoptera is the term given to a wide variety of very small moths, as opposed to macrolepidoptera.
 The group contains many thousands of tiny species; the division is arbitrary.

-The following presents some of the moth species that I photographed in the UK (north Cornwall and Oxfordshire) and whilst on a field trip to the Picos de Europa during the summer of 2019.
+The following presents some of the moth species that I photographed in the UK (north Cornwall, Devon and Oxfordshire) and whilst on a field trip to the Picos de Europa during the summer of 2019.

 ----------